eyaylali/hb_labs/README.md

 # hb_labs
-Exercises worked on during Hackbright fellowship
+Exercises and projects worked on during Hackbright fellowship.
+These projects are in their final versions.
+For commit history, the original repos can be found in the "Repositories" section of my GitHub profile.